 It’s early spring, and while many people are appreciating the freshly blossomed flowers, high school seniors are biting their nails as they await their college admission decisions.
 Does this sound like you?
-Hopefully you’ve been accepted into one or more of your top picks.
-But maybe you’ve been put on the college waitlist to your dream school.
-Don’t worry, that doesn’t mean the deal is done.
+Hopefully you’ve gained admission into one or more of your top picks.
+But maybe you are on the college waitlist to your dream school.
+Don’t worry; that doesn’t mean you don’t have options.
 But there are a lot of factors to take into consideration before deciding whether or not you want to remain on the waitlist.
 We’ll walk you through how to weigh the pros and cons, as well as implement some tricks to help your chances.

 Evaluate Your Waitlist Options